Warning: Who’s attending your social media moderation may drastically affect the financial health of your practice.

 Some hospitals and medical practitioners fatally think their services are a necessity, rather than consumer preference.
 They think they’re protected by being the provider of choice for certain insurance brands, but that’s a false assumption.

 In 2011, the Health Care Cost Institute found that 7% of out-of-pocket consumer spending on health for care was shoppable, meaning patients could look around for competitive prices on similar services.
-But you may be shocked to know that a whopping 43% of employer-sponsored insurance-covered spending for the same year was also shoppable in nature.
+But you may be shocked to know that a whopping 43% of employer-sponsored insurance-covered spending for the same year was

 In dollars, that’s over $225 billion of services that medical consumers kicked the tires on before they spent their money, whether insured or not.